The Christian Service of Marriage

 At St. John’s Lutheran Church, weddings are occasions of both joy and reverence.
 The staff of St. John’s is eager to help make your wedding a lovely and meaningful event and asks your careful attention to all noted guidelines.

-In the Lutheran Church Missouri Synod, a wedding is a service of worship, asking Christ’s blessing on the marriage of a man and woman.
+In the Lutheran Church Missouri Synod, a wedding is a service of worship, asking Christ’s blessing on the marriage of a biological man and biological woman.
 In keeping with this, respect for the service is required in all aspects including music, vows and wedding attire.
 Dignity will be expected on the part of all present, including at the rehearsal.
 All weddings require a LCMS Pastor.
 We invite members to have their marriage ceremony here and non-members that are interested in becoming members may call the church office for more information 630-629-2515 x118.

 Weddings are generally held on Saturdays (non-holiday weekends) starting by 3:00pm.
 Please contact the church office for more information.
 We do not agree to do weddings over the phone.
 Members who wish to be married at St. John’s may reserve their wedding date by calling the church office and getting an unofficial reservation.
 The date will only be reserved after a meeting with the Pastor or Parish Administrator.
 NOTE: Non-member couples may reserve a date up to but not more than ten months in advance, subject to the availability of dates.